anime-sh/SE_Theory_Assignment3/Documents/Testplan.md

         std::cout << b1 << std::endl; // RELEVANT LINE
     // ...
 ```
-1. Checked if static members and other data members not displayed in output (`BookingStatus_`) are correctly initialised
+3. Checked if static members are correctly initialised and other data members not displayed in output (`BookingStatus_`) are correctly initialised
 ```cpp
     // (from Booking.cpp)
     void Booking::UnitTestBooking()